gaand/wdi_2_js_demo_spa/README.md

 But, wait look at that `Spotify.Playlist()` code.
 Huh, whats that for?
 We'll we have to actually invoke the function to get the object literal representing the playlist.

-Let's get around and clean this up using an **IIFE**.
+Let's get around this and clean this up using an **IIFE**.

-It would be nice if we could **Immediate Invoke** the function used to get playlist.
+It would be nice if we could **Immediate Invoke** the function used to get the playlist.
 Lets try this.

 ```javascript
 ...